 Margaret Harkness (1854-1923) wrote novels and journalism under the nom-de-guerre ‘John Law.’
 While not a member of The Salvation Army, three of her novels focus in some detail on the work of the Army.
 These are A City Girl (1887), Captain Lobe: a story of The Salvation Army (1889, reprinted as In Darkest London in 1891) and A Curate’s Promise (1921)

-A City Girl and In Darkest London have both been reprinted recently, but A Curate’s Promise has not been reprinted since 1921.
+A City Girl and In Darkest London have both been reprinted recently, but until now A Curate’s Promise had not been reprinted since 1921.
 The novel is “a story of three weeks (September 14 – October 5, 1917)” and looks at the work of The Salvation Army in the First World War.
-Given the relative inaccessibility of the text, recent scholarly interest in the work of Harkness and, finally, the centenary of the novel’s setting, The Salvation Army International Heritage Centre are making accessible here a PDF of the copy of the novel from our reference library:
+With a new scholarly introduction by Dr Flore Janssen in addition to the original introduction by General Bramwell Booth, the new edition from Shield Books commemorates the novel's centenary.

 Telling the story of The Salvation Army from its origins in the 1860s to today.

-Explore our online resources, digitised material and enhanced aides.
+Explore our online resources, including our digitised collections and subject guides.